nadotdev/nadotdev/README.md

 ## ℹ️ About Me

-Hi there 👋, I'm Sothatna!
-Experienced mobile and backend developer with hands-on experience in Flutter, FastAPI and SpringBoot.
+Hi there, I'm Sothatna!
+Experienced mobile and backend developer with hands-on experience in Flutter, FastAPI and Spring Boot

 ## 💻 Skills
 - Dart/Flutter/BloC